Forrester campaign back to the future

 Great Scott!
 Our calculations are correct, 1 in 12 card payments fail.

 That means lost revenue, increased churn and more bad debt.
-Watch the video below to see how you can transform failures and optimise your payment strategy.
+Watch the video below to see how you can transform your payment failures and optimize your payment strategy.

 Reduce payment failures to: